yeshua453/website/docs/controls/progressring.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 A Spinner is an outline of a circle which animates around itself indicating to the user that things are processing.
-A Spinner is shown when it's unsure how long a task will take making it the indeterminate version of a [Progress](progress).

 ## Examples